-SFFAS 49 disclosures are intended to be coordinated with other required disclosures supplemental, therefore to the extent that the SFFAS 47 disclosures do not provide the information specific to SFFAS 49, supplemental disclosures should be provided in a manner which is cross referenced so that concise, meaningful, and transparent information is provided and information is not duplicated.
+Other contractual disclosures.
+SFFAS 49 disclosures are intended to be coordinated with each other other required disclosures, tTherefore, to the extent that the SFFAS 47 disclosures do not provide the information specific to SFFAS 49, the SFFAS 49 paragraph 24 supplemental disclosures should be provided in a manner which is cross referenced so that concise, meaningful, and transparent information is provided and information is not duplicated.

 For example, a note related to disclosure entities or related parties may include information related to the nature of the P3 relationship and the entity's exposure to risks of loss.
-In suclinstances, a P3 note may refer to the related note for more detailed information and not include details in the P3 note.
+In such instances, a P3 note may refer to the related note for more detailed information and not include details in the P3 note.
 On the other hand, a P3 note may include the disclosure entity or related party disclosures required by SFFAS 47.